changokun/maxonomy/README.md

 maxonomy
 ========

-a taxonomy class for flexible recursive classification of things. pass it any object, and add tags to it, or get all the tags from it.
+a taxonomy class for flexible recursive internationalized classification of objects. pass it any object, and add tags to it, or get all the tags from it.

 can also get all the implicit tags on an object - see, the tags can have tags themselves!